 (a) where the Intellectual Property Asset is a –

-- Patent or an asset that is similar to a patent, research and development.
+- Patent or an asset that is similar to a patent, research, and development.

-- Non-trade intangible (including a trademark), branding, marketing and distribution.
+- Non-trade intangible (including a trademark), branding, marketing, and distribution.

-(b) If the Relevant Activity is conducted by a Licensee that is regarded as a High Risk IP Licensee, the State Core Income-Generating Activity must include any of the following additional activities:
+(b) If the Relevant Activity is conducted by a Licensee that is regarded as a High-Risk IP Licensee, the State Core Income-Generating Activity must include any of the following additional activities:

-- Taking strategic decisions and managing (as well as bearing) the principal risks related to development and subsequent exploitation of the intangible asset generating income.
+- Taking strategic decisions and managing (as well as bearing) the principal risks related to the development and subsequent exploitation of the intangible asset generating income.

-- Taking the strategic decisions and managing (as well as bearing) the principal risks relating to acquisition by third parties and subsequent exploitation and protection of the intangible asset.
+- Taking the strategic decisions and managing (as well as bearing) the principal risks relating to the acquisition by third parties and subsequent exploitation and protection of the intangible asset.